Lengths of closed geodesics on random surfaces of large genus: Introduction

 as $L\to \infty$, see for instance \cite{Bus} for details.
 More recently, the number of \emph{simple} closed geodesics of length $\leq L$ was shown to be asymptotic to $c_X\cdot L^{6g-6}$ \cite{Mir5}, where $c_X$ is a constant depending only on $X$.
 Similar results are known to hold for the number of curves up to a given length in a fixed mapping class group orbit \cite{Mir6,ES}.

-The computation of Weil-Petersson volumes also has a long history.
+The study of the Weil-Petersson geometry of moduli spaces of surfaces of large genus also has a long history.
 Estimates on Weil-Petersson volumes of moduli spaces of surfaces of large genus were derived by Penner \cite{Pen}, Grushevsky \cite{Gru}, Schumacher and Trappani \cite{ST} and Mirzkhani and Zograf \cite{MZ}.
+The large genus behavior of the Weil-Petersson diameter has been exhibited by Cavendish and Parlier \cite{CP}, the growth of the number of balls needed to cover the thick part of moduli space by Fletcher, Kahn and Markovic \cite{FKM} and the injectivity radius by Wu \cite{Wu}.

-Closed geodesics on random surfaces have been studied in \cite{Mir3,Mir4}.
+Closed geodesics on random surfaces have been studied in \cite{Mir3,Mir4,GPY}.
 In \cite{Mir3}, it was for example proven that for every fixed genus $g$, $\PP[X\in\Mod_g \text{ has }\sys(X)<\varepsilon]$ decays like $\varepsilon^2$ as $\varepsilon\to 0$, independently of the genus.
 In \cite{Mir4}, the large genus limits of the expected values $\EE_g[N_{g,[0,L]}]$ were computed and it was also already shown that the expected systole is bounded independently of the genus (see Section \ref{sec_backgroundrandom} and Appendix \ref{app_workmaryam} for more details).
+In \cite{GPY}, Guth, Parlier and Young proved that random surfaces do not admit pants decompostions of total length less than roughly $g^{7/6}$.
+This contrasts Theorem \ref{thm_systole} above, which guarantees that the probability that the surface has short curves does not tend to zero.
+These short curves will however generically not form a pants decomposition.